Architecture - Master's Programme

 The objectives of the Master’s programme in Architecture are:

 - to offer a broad education in architecture with possible specialisation within three main fields (Advanced Architectural Design, Spatial Experiment, and Human Shelter/Urban Space)

 - to provide students with the skills to manifest an internationally recognised capacity to act within a challenging but uncertain future related to globalization and extreme situations.

-The first two semesters will constitute a common platform within the focus area.
-The third semester will act as an enlargement in the progression.
-A number of courses from the A-programme are labelled as elective within each specialization.
-The final part of the MSc Programme includes a Degree Project worth 30 credits which must be executed within the chosen specialization.
+For each specialisation, the first two semesters will constitute a common platform within the focus area.
+In the third semester students will study courses part of one of the other specializations.
+A number of courses from the five-year Swedish Architect programme are labelled as elective within each specialization.
+Semester four of the Masters programme in Architecture is devoted to a Degree Project worth 30 credits which must be executed within the chosen specialization.

 Study trips, inventories, surveying, environmental studies etc. are integrated into the programme.
 These trips are optional, and all students participate at their own expense.
 Students who cannot participate will be given alternative assignments in Lund.
 Each specialisation has its own line of study trips and destinations may vary from year to year.
 Previous destinations include Great Britain, The Netherlands, Germany, USA (NASA), Japan, Marocco, Phillipines and China.

 Please note: Field trips may be subject to cancellation/alteration due to unforeseeable circumstances, such as natural disasters and/or visa denial.

 - Full list of courses in this programme: http://kurser.lth.se/lot/?prog=MARK&val=program&lang=en